-- {¶5} Jane called Planned Parenthood, and during her conversation, she told a worker that she was 14 and that her parents could not accompany her to the abortion.
+- March, Haller called Planned Parenthood and attempted to schedule an abortion for Jane.
+Planned Parenthood told Haller that he could not schedule the abortion and that Jane would have to call to make the appointment.
+After his conversation with Planned Parenthood, Haller called Jane and told her to schedule the abortion.
+And he also instructed her that if she was asked to provide a parental telephone number, she should give Planned Parenthood his cell-phone number in lieu of her father's phone number. - {¶5} Jane called Planned Parenthood, and during her conversation, she told a worker that she was 14 and that her parents could not accompany her to the abortion.
 She also asked whether her "step-brother" could come with her.
 The worker asked whether Jane's parents knew about her pregnancy.
 Jane lied and told the worker that one or both of her parents knew.
 They did not.
 The worker then told Jane that someone would have to stop at Planned Parenthood to pick up an information packet, but that Jane did not have to personally retrieve the packet.
 At some point during the conversation, Jane gave the worker her father's correct name and address, but she lied twice more, telling the worker that her father did not have a home phone number and then giving Haller's cell-phone number as her father's phone number.
 Planned Parenthood scheduled the abortion for March 30, 2004. - {¶6} Sometime before the abortion, Haller picked up the information packet for Jane.
-Several days after Jane's initial conversation with Planned Parenthood, she called again because she could not find her social-security card, but the worker told her that another form of identification could be used. - {¶7} The parties' assertions of fact diverge as to whether Planned Parenthood called the misleading phone number given by Jane.
-The Roes' second amended complaint alleged that they were without knowledge whether "Planned Parenthood called or attempted to call the cell phone that belonged to Haller or, if it did, whether Planned Parenthood ever spoke to Haller."
-But at a hearing, Planned Parenthood read into evidence without objection the following transcript of the investigative officer's discussion with Jane Roe:

-- {¶8} "[JANE ROE]: I told [Planned Parenthood], to call [Haller's] cell phone number.
+Several days after Jane's initial conversation with Planned Parenthood, she called again because she could not find her social-security card, but the worker told her that another form of identification could be used.

+- Parenthood called the misleading phone number given by Jane.
+The Roes second amended complaint alleged that they were without knowledge whether "Planned Parenthood called or attempted to call the cell phone that belonged to Haller or, if it did, whether Planned Parenthood ever spoke to Haller."
+But at a hearing, Planned Parenthood read into evidence without objection the following transcript of the investigative officer's discussion with Jane Roe: - {¶8} "[JANE ROE]: I told [Planned Parenthood], to call [Haller's] cell phone number.
 I acted like it was my dad's cell phone.
-And when they called him, he was acting like my dad and told them that I was allowed to do it or whatever. - $\P9$ "[THE DETECTIVE]: So they called.
+And when they called him, he was acting like my dad and told them that I was allowed to do it or whatever. - {¶9} "[THE DETECTIVE]: So they called.
 You gave your dad's cell phone number? - $\{\P 10\}$ "[JANE ROE]: No, I gave them [Haller's] cell phone number, but I told them it was my dad's." - {¶11} Planned Parenthood also produced the parental-notification form filled out by Dr. Kade.
 The form indicated that Kade had telephonically notified parent John Roe that Jane Roe was scheduled for an abortion at Planned Parenthood no sooner than 24 hours from the time the notice was given. - {¶12} On the day of the abortion, Haller drove Jane to the abortion clinic, and on arrival, a worker requested to see both Haller's and Jane's identification.
 Jane presented her school-identification card, and Haller provided his Ohio driver's license. - $\{\P 13\}$ Haller reviewed the forms Jane had filled out to be sure that they had been completed in a satisfactory manner.
-The forms were submitted to Planned Parenthood, and one worker noted on a form that Jane Roe's "brother John [was] here today."
-Haller used his credit card to pay for the abortion. - {¶14} Before the abortion, Jane signed a form setting forth the nature and purpose of, and the medical risks associated with, a dilation-and-sharp-curettage abortion.
-One form she signed also stated that Planned Parenthood had met its statutory obligation to obtain the patient's informed consent.4 The Roes alleged that even if Jane had been fully informed, her age and emotional state precluded her from comprehending and understanding the risks associated with the abortion.
-The Roes also alleged that Jane's consent was not given in a knowing, voluntary, or intelligent manner, and that it was procured under duress and coercion.
+The forms were submitted to Planned

+Parenthood, and one worker noted on a form that Jane Roe's "brother John [was] here today."
+Haller used his credit card to pay for the abortion.